 How to get around

 Local public transports is the boat at the lake.
-Public boats boats from Parapat and surrounding areas like Tuktuk or Tomok at Samosir island is around 7,000 Rp per trip.
+Public Boats from Parapat and surrounding areas like Tuktuk or Tomok at Samosir Island is around 7,000 Rp per trip.

 Where to go nearby